 Eugene’s 2015 release Hold on a Little Bit Longer features a full horn section on several songs led by John Mills with Kevin Flatt on Trumpet and Jon Blondell Trombone.
 Bobby Baranowski is back on Drums, with Otto Williams, Bassist, who first played with Eugene 15 years ago.
 Australian Clayton Doley plays Hammond B3 & Piano.
 Guesting on the title song, playing slide guitar, is Micky Moody, better known for his time with Whitesnake.

 Hold on a Little Bit Longer charted at #6 in The Living Blues Charts for September 2015.
 The Blues Foundation Memphis, TN nominated Hold on a Little Bit Longer for two 2016 Blues Music Awards in the Contemporary Blues Album & Contemporary Blues Male Artist categories.

-The US Jus’ Blues Music Foundation have announced that Eugene Hideaway Bridges is to be their 2017 honoree for the Albert King Lifetime Award, “The Lucy Award”, for his outstanding contributions in continuing to keep the style of traditional Blues alive.
+In 2017 The US Jus’ Blues Music Foundation announced that Eugene Hideaway Bridges was to be their 2017 honoree for the Albert King Lifetime Award, “The Lucy Award”, for his outstanding contributions in continuing to keep the style of traditional Blues alive.

 Inspired by this award and in memory of his bluesman father, Othineil Bridges Sr “Hideaway Slim” 1938 – 2015, Eugene has gone back to his roots.
 This is the music Eugene learnt as a child sitting on the front porch, where “Hideaway Slim” showed Eugene how to play the blues.